blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/[...1]arcana/+page.md

 For details, see [Quick Start Guide](https://docs.arcana.network/auth-quick-start.html).
 :::

 [Web3-Onboard](https://onboard.blocknative.com/) is an open-source, framework-agnostic JavaScript library to onboard users to web3 apps.
-This package can be used to integrate [Arcana Wallet](https://docs.arcana.network/concepts/anwallet/index.html) support into Web3-Onboard's "Connect Wallet" modal.
+This package can be used to integrate [Arcana Wallet](https://docs.arcana.network/concepts/anwallet/index.html) support into Web3 Onboard's "Connect Wallet" modal.
 With this module, the Arcana wallet option will be shown for any app that integrates with the Arcana Auth SDK and uses it to onboard users.
 There is no need to download any browser extension.
 For more information on how to use the Arcana Wallet, please refer to the [Arcana Wallet User Guide](https://docs.arcana.network/user-guides/wallet-ui/index.html).

 ### Install